Is it permissible for Muslims to eat the food that is offered by a non- muslim which s/he brought from their worship places?

 It does not matter whether the food is brought from the church or not.
 It is enough if the food does not to include pork.

-- Is it religiously permissible for a Muslim to live in a non-Muslim country?
+- Is it permissible for me to date a non-Muslim?

 - When a person eats or drinks alcohol or something unlawful, does s/he really lose his/her religion (belief) for 40 days?

 - Is it permissible for Muslims to eat meat slaughtered by Non-Muslims?

 - If a Christian or Jewish woman (a woman from the People of the Book) who is married to a Christian or Jewish man becomes a Muslim but her husband does not become a Muslim, does the woman have to divorce her husband?